 Armed with all the information we've gathered, we began the process of updating our business cards, letterheads, various templates, sales collateral, and introducing it in the marketplace in the form of ads, social media, and content-rich materials.
 And, as the culmination of many years of work, we launched our new website.

 During this time, we also created NCM’s first-ever brand book, a beautiful depiction of our key findings from this brand refresh initiative.
 We shared this with all associates and it is a key onboarding gift to all new employees.
-I invite you to explore our brand book here.

 Our brand journey was truly eye-opening.
 Whether you’re a first-time entrepreneur or a seasoned business owner, it's important to go through this experience and make any necessary changes.
 Trust me, it's worth it.